atlarredondo/SelfDrivingCarND-Advanced-Lane-Finding-P4/writeup.md

 ![alt text][image5]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
-TODO

 I found the radius of curvature by first fitting a second line using the lane pixels scaled to meters.
 These new pixels were calculated by calculating x values using the polynomial and over the y pixel axis.
 After I got the second polynomial I used the radius of curvature formula: